Monday, 13 May 2013

 A Testing Time

 Confusion about and questioning of your sense of identity is a common effect of strokes and the brain damage they ensue that may not be all that familiar to present society.
 Luckily for Miss Laird, my dear British students were quick to offer reassurance (whilst in hospital and post - still to this day!) of the impact I made on them with the most individual, kindest and cherished words an unwell little soul could ever receive.
-These were read every single day whilst in hospital (there for 5 weeks in total) - so much so, there were other patients who would tease/pity me.
+These were read every single day whilst in hospital (there for six weeks in total post second stroke) - so much so, there were other patients who must have teased/pitied me.
 As you can see from the above supportive words, they gave me inspiration, hope and determination to fight the disease which caused the brain damage and its harsh effects (from two strokes) so that I could get back to pumping up the students (and their learning/attitude to learning).

 Children = AMAZING.